 Bolts

-Bolts are the best method overall to secure add-ons to your kayak.
-With a washer and nut on the backside, it is the most secure of the three ways to install your attachments.
+Bolts are the best method overall for securing add-ons to your kayak.
+With a washer and nut on the backside, they are the most secure of the three ways to install your attachments.

-With the bolting process, you will need to have access to the underside of your mounting area.
+During the bolting process, you will need access to the underside of your mounting area.
 This can often be reached through a dry-bag hole or a nearby hatch or storage compartment.

-If you have the room and this attachment will receive a lot of force or leverage like a rod holder, a backing plate is advised.
+If you have the room, a backing plate is advised, as this attachment will receive a lot of force or leverage, like a rod holder.

 Screws